hetida/hetida-designer/docs/user_guide/dashboarding.md

 # Experimental Dashboarding
 hetida designer workflow/component execution can generate outputs containing [plotly](https://plotly.com/) json objects, which in turn can be rendered using plotly.js.
+Furthermore, outputs of type [ANY](./data_types/any.md) which suffice a certain structure can provide HTML, PDFs, Images and File downloads, which are also rendered / shown in the result view.
+See [visualization documentation](./visualizations.md) for details.

 One actually quite common use case for hetida designer is to use it as a backend service for providing highly customized analytical plots written in Python using Plotly to specialized frontends or dashboards.

 hetida designer provides an experimental (read: proof of concept / demo!) dashboard view for each component/workflow to demonstrate these capabilities.
 I.e. to each component / workflow a dashboard exists that by default is tied to the current test wiring in the execution dialog.